-Maryland-based universities, not-for-profit research organization, for-profit, public or private research Companies of all types are eligible for this Award (i.e., those affiliated with universities, colleges, research institutes, medical centers and laboratories as well as those that operate independently).
+Maryland-based universities, not-for-profit research organization, for-profit, public or private organization or companies of all types are eligible for this Award (i.e., those affiliated with universities, colleges, research institutes, medical centers and laboratories as well as those that operate independently).

-Companies eligible for Clinical Research Grants must conduct all MSCRF-funded work in the State of Maryland.
+Organizations, including but not limited to companies, eligible for Clinical Research Grants must conduct all MSCRF-funded work in the State of Maryland.

-Companies conducting Clinical research may be based outside of Maryland, in the United States, but the work funded by the MSCRF must be conducted at a clinical trial site in Maryland.
+Organizations conducting Clinical research may be based outside of Maryland, in the United States, but the work funded by the MSCRF must be conducted at a clinical trial site in Maryland.

 Companies and/or Principal Investigators (PIs) that have received prior MSCRF funding may apply for this Award on a related or different topic.
-A summary of the research progress and any publications and/or presentations that resulted from the former MSCRF funding must be included in the Appendix.
+A summary of the research progress must be included under Section 3 of the Application (Clinical potential and/or Plan) if the Research Project (defined below) is related to the technology previously funded by MSCRF.
+If the Any publication and/or presentation that resulted from the previous MSCRF funding must be included in the Scientific Literature (Section IV, subsection 8) of the Application.

 Each Application for an Award funded by the MSCRF shall have only one (1) PI, but may have multiple Co-PIs, Investigators and/or collaborators.
 PIs may participate as collaborators in any number of MSCRF-funded Projects in the same funding cycle.
 However, they may apply to the MSCRF as the lead PI for only one new Award in any given cycle.